mononobi/balerin/README.md

 # Balerin
 ## Your application will dance with Balerin!

-Balerin is a python package startup orchestrator. it can handle loading all packages of an application on startup respecting package dependencies.
+Balerin is a python package startup orchestrator. it can handle the loading of all application packages on startup respecting package dependencies.

 Loading all application packages on startup has many benefits: